Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 quota system where race was the primary factor.
 The 2007

-school cases in Seattle and Louisville are the latest to seize upon
+school cases in Seattle and Louisville are the latest to seize

 colorblindness to dismantle diversity plans.